-To find the standard and tail-specific knob configurations in CAC, offline profiling includes resolutions from $\times 2$ to $\times 8$ , JPEG encoding quality from 40 to 90, and processed by ASR regarding different bandwidth targets.
-Usually, tail-specific configurations have one level higher of resolution.
+To find the standard and tail-specific knob configurations in CAC, offline profiling includes resolutions from ×2 to ×8, JPEG encoding quality from 40 to 90, and processed by ASR regarding different bandwidth targets.
+Usually, tailspecific configurations have one level higher of resolution.
+We use depth-first search (DFS) to find small regions on downsampled prediction maps of scene understanding models, which is accurate and gives no noticeable overhead.